 Core Wounds

-Invalidation: A Journey to Self-Validation
+A Journey to Self-Validation

 The childhood wound of invalidation occurs when a child's thoughts, feelings, or experiences are consistently dismissed or belittled.